pegasus991/career-counsellor-ml/README.md

 - Model evaluation using accuracy, F1 score, etc.
 - ML pipeline with feature preprocessing and hyperparameter tuning
 - Web API to accept student input and return career prediction (Not decided yet)
-- Clean modular code and deployable architecture
+- Clean, modular code and deployable architecture

 ---